Prezzy/pythonSSLSelfSignedCert/README.md

 `openssl req -new -x509 -days 365 -nodes -out cert.pem -keyout cert.pem`

+executing the command this way will activate an interactive prompt where you are asked some questions about the subject of the certificate.
+You can also provide the answers as part of the command like in the example below

-openssl req -x509 -newkey rsa:2048 -keyout key.pem -out cert.pem -sha256 -days 3650 -nodes -subj "/C=XX/ST=AB/L=YYC/O=UofC/OU=CPSC/CN=localhost"
+`openssl req -x509 -newkey rsa:2048 -keyout key.pem -out cert.pem -sha256 -days 3650 -nodes -subj "/C=XX/ST=AB/L=YYC/O=UofC/OU=CPSC/CN=localhost"`